tauri-apps/webdriver-example/v2/webdriver/README.md

 A collection of different testing projects that utilize WebDriver clients to test the Tauri application in this repository.

-Run all the projects at once with `pnpm test`.

 ## Examples
 | dir                           | Description                                                             |
 | ----------------------------- | ----------------------------------------------------------------------- |